 According to director Ridley Scott, Paramount gave him a list of four actors to choose from for the two leads, which he had to agree to in order to receive financing.
 Scott selected Carradine and Keitel, then spent several months trying to convince them to accept the roles.

 According to the audio-commentary with director Ridley Scott, this film attempted to mimic the luscious photography of Stanley Kubrick's Barry Lyndon (1975) which itself had attempted to emulate the paintings of that film's historical period.
+Intentional or not, but actress Gay Hamilton appears in both films.

 In the Notes for the liner of the soundtrack album, the writer states that both director Ridley Scott and producer David Putnam "were of the same mind about (composer Howard Blake's) score, and requested Blake to write a huge, almost Wagnerian closing composition for the film - stating they would adjust the length of the end credits to whatever Blake wrote."